 Owners shall maintain their landscaping in a good and aesthetically pleasing condition so as to not detract from the community.
 Owner responsibilities shall include, but not be limited to: weed control, proper trimming and watering of landscaping; and the removal of dead or damaged landscaping,

 Fences.
-No fence shall be allowed in the front yards or, in the case of side yards, further forward than the front corner point of the building that is furthest from the street.
-In corner Lot side yards, fences, hedges and landscaping will be permitted if it does not interfere with driving visibility.
-Fences may not exceed six (6) feet in height.
-Fences may only be constructed with prior approval of the ARC.
+No fencing of any kind is permitted in the front yard from the front façade of the primary structure to the road.
+Corner lots are considered as two (2) front yards and fencing shall not exceed the front line of either road-facing façade.
+Further restrictions on fencing shall be allowed in the Architectural Guidelines.The Board shall have discretion to determine the appropriate points for measurement in case of any ambiguity in the application of this section with a particular Lot or structure.
+Fences may not exceed six (6) feet in height, shall comply with the Architectural Guidelines, and shall only be constructed with prior approval of the ARC.

 Recreational Equipment and Courts.
-Except as provided herein, recreational equipment, including, but not limited to: skateboard ramps, trampolines, baseball cages, ball return nets, goal nets and cages, and similar equipment may only be placed on a Lot if such equipment is not readily visible from the public right-of-way.
-Basketball hoops may be visible from a public right-of-way..
-Sports Courts and tennis courts are prohibited without prior written approval by the ARC.
+Except as provided herein, recreational equipment, including, but not limited to: skateboard ramps, trampolines, baseball cages, ball return nets, goal nets and cages, and similar equipment not in immediate use may only be kept on a Lot if such equipment is not readily visible from the road.
+Basketball hoops may be visible from a road.
+Sports courts and tennis courts are prohibited without prior written approval by the ARC.

 Clotheslines.
-Clotheslines are permitted if they are not visible from any public right-of-way.
+Clotheslines are permitted if they are not visible from any road..

 Household Items and Equipment: Equipment used for normal Lot maintenance, including but not limited to: lawnmowers, leaf blowers, and snow blowers, shall be stored out of sight.